Kernix13/vision-grid-express/README.md

 1. 99% done, modal images look questionable on small screens
 2. Button colors???
 3. Is it okay to have different bg colors for the card icons?
 Should I duplicate that for the modal buttons?
+4. Mobile menu - I need to get rid of .container for small screens and try to add a bg color for the menu

 2️⃣ Board page: